 Was this what it was going to be like for Trent?
 Would the only kids who interacted with him be mean to him?
 Would he start believing he was a "stupid kid" or a “dork” because that's what his peers told him?
 How could she help him at school and at home when the difficulties associated with Asperger's Disorder made it hard for him to read, understand, and react to social cues and situations?

 She reached out to put a gentle hand on Trent's stiff back, but stopped.
 He would hate to be touched right now.
 Turning the stroller, she said wearily, "Let's go home."

 Unfortunately, for children with Asperger's Disorder and Autism Spectrum Disorder, bullying can be a fairly common event.
 Not only are children with Asperger’s bullied frequently, recent research shows that some bullies actually use the bullied children’s emotional vulnerability against them, frequently trying to trigger meltdowns.
 That makes it even more imperative for parents of children with Autism Spectrum Disorder to educate themselves and acquire the understanding and tools to help their children.

-Here’s what the ORP experts, both parents and professionals, suggest:
+Here’s what the MyPath experts, both parents and professionals, suggest: